pspanoudakis/System-Programming-Projects/README.md

 In the project root, run `make` and after the build is done, run `./travelMonitor -m <numMonitors> -b <bufferSize> -s <sizeOfBloom> -i <inputDirectory>`

-The app first starts inserting records from the input file.
-If a record has a **syntax** error, a message will be displayed (the execution will continue).

-When file processing is over, the app will inform the user, and will be ready to accept user commands.
-After a command is given, the app will display an error message if the command was invalid, or execute the command and print the requested information, or a successful execution message.

 When done, run `make clean` to clean up objective files & executable.

 ### App Classes & Structures
 - **Parent Montor**:
-    - `MonitorInfo`:
-    - `VirusRequests`:
-    - `CountryMonitor`:
-    - `TravelRequest`:
-    - `VirusFilter`:
+    - `MonitorInfo`: Used by the Parent process to store information about each child Monitor (pipe paths, process id, directory paths)
+    - `VirusRequests`: Used to store Travel Requests, sorted by date in a Red-Black Tree, about a specific virus.
+    - `CountryMonitor`: Stores the monitor that has access to a specific Country directory.
+    - `TravelRequest`: Represents a Travel Request, which is either accepted or rejected and has a specific date.
+    - `VirusFilter`: Used by the Parent Process to store the bloom filter regarding a specific virus.
 - **Monitor**:
     - `CitizenRecord`: Contains Citizen information (ID, age, Name, Country)
     - `VaccinationRecord`: Contains Vaccination Record information (Citizen, Virus, vaccinated/non-vaccinated, Date)
     - `VirusRecords`: Contains Skip Lists & Bloom Filter for a specific Virus.
                       The Skip Lists contain pointers to Vaccination Records.
     - `VirusCountryStatus`: It is associated with a specific Country and a specific Virus.
                             It contains a Red-Black Tree with all the Vaccination Records marked with "YES" (connected with Citizens of this Country and this Virus),